mph-/lcapy/doc/tutorial.rst

    ───
     s

-The circuit has a number of attributes that can be interrogated to find circuit voltages and currents, including:
+The circuit has a number of attributes, including:

 - `V` s-domain voltage directory indexed by node name or branch name